aws-samples/config-daily-report/README.md

 ### Architecture
-1. Amazon CloudWatch event - will trigger Lambda every day at 8:50 PM UTC.
+1. Amazon CloudWatch event - will trigger Lambda every day
 2. AWS Lambda - will run Python3 code which includes an AWS Config Query and SendEmail using SES.
 3. AWS Config - aggregator which will get a query from the Lambda function.
 4. Amazon Simple Email Service - will be used to send an email with the CSV file.